top of page

 What About Layoffs?

-In layoff situations, particularly those involving large numbers of employees, the California WARN Act comes into play.
+In layoff situations, particularly those involving large numbers of employees, the California WARN Act applies.
 This law requires covered employers (those with 75 or more full- and part-time workers) to give 60 days’ advance written notice before:

 • Mass layoffs of 50 or more employees in a 30-day period